 - Language skills

-- Also included are the different kind of tax breaks and incentive schemes state governments offer to companies setting up their manufacturing in their state.
+- Also included are the different kinds of tax breaks and incentive schemes state governments offer to companies setting up their manufacturing in their state.

 The study also takes into account the political environment and bureaucracy prevalent in any particular state.
 A stable government reflects a stable environment for investment.
 Various state governments in India are planning to develop other industrial areas to meet the growing demand.
 For the full report, please contact Maier+Vidorno.